-The Supreme Court must decide whether to transfer to itself cases regarding mandatory Aadhaar-to-social-media linking, currently pending before three High Courts.
+The Supreme Court must decide whether to transfer to itself cases regarding mandatory Aadhaar-social media linking, currently pending before three High Courts.

-Facebook has approached the Supreme Court seeking it to transfer a set of cases regarding Aadhaar-social media linking.
-In particular, it prayed for the Supreme Court to tag and transfer to itself four cases pending before three High Courts: two before the Madras High Court, one before the Bombay High Court and one before the Madhya Pradesh High Court.
+Facebook has approached the Supreme Court seeking to transfer a set of cases regarding Aadhaar-social media linking.
+In particular, it has prayed to the Supreme Court to tag and transfer to itself four cases pending before three High Courts: two before the Madras High Court, one before the Bombay High Court and one before the Madhya Pradesh High Court.

 Facebook contends that all four cases involve substantially similar reliefs and questions of law.
-Further, they involve the interpretation of central legislation, like the Aadhaar Act, 2016.
+Further, they involve the interpretation of central legislations, like the Aadhaar Act, 2016.
 Facebook is concerned that the High Courts may produce conflicting judgments, which will hinder its ability to operate a uniform platform across India.
-It contends that conflicting judgments may unequally guarantee the fundamental right to privacy across the Union.
+It contends that conflicting judgments may result in the fundamental right to privacy being available unequally across the Union.

 The Madhya Pradesh High Court case was filed by advocate Amitabh Gupta in July 2019 and pertains to applying KYC to Facebook and WhatsApp.
 The petition seeks the court to direct Facebook (which owns WhatsApp) to verify new users via identity proof documents, such as Aadhaar.

 At the last hearing before the Supreme Court, the Bench directed the Union Government to file an affidavit with a timeline for the formulation of the guidelines to regulate social media intermediaries.

 Does requiring mandatory Aadhaar linking to e-mail and social media accounts infringe upon the fundamental right to privacy?

 What are the duties of intermediaries, such as social media platforms, in preventing cyber crime and the spread of fake news?